 The Afterlife

 What happens after death?
 No official position.
-Communities that believe in resurrection, reincarnation, digital continuation, or annihilation can all coexist.
-Consciousness upload is available to those who choose it; no one is forced.
+Communities that believe in resurrection, reincarnation, digital continuation (transferring consciousness to a computer before biological death), or simple annihilation can all coexist.
+Technology that enables consciousness upload is available to those who choose it; no one is forced to adopt or reject it.

 The Purpose of Existence